 Tommy Hilfiger International

-Tommy Hilfiger International accounted for 62% of the business's revenues in 2018.
-Products are sold by us through the wholesale and retail channels in Europe, Japan and China and by distributors, licensees and franchisees in Europe, Latin America and the Asia Pacific region, including through joint ventures in India, Brazil, Australia and New Zealand.
-We also operate tommy.com in Europe, China, Japan, Brazil, Chile and Mexico.
-The largest category expansion opportunities overall for TOMMY HILFIGER internationally are in women’s apparel, as well as categories that further develop the lifestyle offering, such as jeans, tailored apparel, underwear, performancewear and accessories.
+Tommy Hilfiger International accounted for 62% of the business's revenue in 2018.
+Products are sold by us through the wholesale and retail channels in Europe, most of Asia, Australia and New Zealand and by distributors, licensees and franchisees in Europe, Latin America and the Asia Pacific region, including through joint ventures in India and Brazil.
+We also operate tommy.com in most of Europe, most of Asia, Brazil, Chile and Mexico.
+While category expansion opportunities vary by region, the overall largest opportunities internationally are in women’s apparel, as well as categories that further develop the lifestyle offering, such as denim, underwear, performance apparel, men’s tailored apparel and accessories.

-Tommy Hilfiger has well-established operations in Europe that accounted for 52% of Tommy Hilfiger's revenues in 2018.
+Tommy Hilfiger has well-established operations in Europe that accounted for 52% of Tommy Hilfiger's revenue in 2018.
 The largest markets in Europe are Germany, France and the U.K.

 TOMMY HILFIGER products sold in Europe primarily through the wholesale channel, which represents 62% of European sales(1) – with customers ranging from large department stores to small independent stores.
-There are also over 650 retail stores (of which approximately 45% are company-operated, while the remainder are franchisee and distributor-operated stores) and approximately 240 concession locations.
+There are also over 675 retail stores (of which approximately 45% are company-operated, while the remainder are franchisee and distributor-operated stores) and approximately 260 concession locations.
 Our company-operated store base in Europe consists largely of full price stores, which are complemented by outlet locations.
-Tommy Hilfiger's digital commerce operations are well-developed in Europe, as the tommy.com website that we operate in Europe is our largest and most profitable, ships to nearly 30 countries.
-Looking ahead, we continue to see opportunities for growth in Europe, as we gain market share from competitors and expand various underpenetrated product categories, such as women’s apparel and accessories, performance apparel, men’s tailored apparel and underwear.
+Tommy Hilfiger's digital commerce operations are well-developed in Europe and the tommy.com sites that we operate in Europe are our largest and most profitable.
+Looking ahead, we continue to see opportunities for growth in Europe, as we gain market share from competitors and expand various underpenetrated product categories, such as women’s apparel, performance apparel,accessories, underwear and men’s tailored apparel.